stampedethegoat/dd-docs/content/tagging/assigning_tags.md

 | [VSphere][56]                                       | Host, Datacenter, Server, Instance|
 | [Win32 Events][57]                                     | Event ID|
 | [Windows Services][58]                         | Service Name|

-### Assigning tags using the configuration files
-[The Datadog integrations][1] are all configured via the yaml configuration files located in the **conf.d** directory in your Agent install.
-For more about where to look for your configuration files, refer [to this article][59].

-Define tags in the configuration file for the overall Agent as well as for each integration.
-In YAML files, there is a tag dictionary with a list of tags you want assigned at that level.
-Any tag you assign to the Agent is applied to every integration on that Agent's host.

-Dictionaries with lists of values have two different yet functionally equivalent forms:

-    tags: key_first_tag:value_1, key_second_tag:value_2, key_third_tag:value_3

-or

-    tags:
-      - key_first_tag:value_1
-      - key_second_tag:value_2
-      - key_third_tag:value_3

-You see both forms in the yaml configuration files, but for the `datadog.yaml` init file only the first form is valid.

-Each tag can be anything you like but you have the best success with tagging if your tags are `key:value` pairs.
-Keys could represent the role, or function, or region, or application and the value is the instance of that role, function, region, or application.
-Here are some examples of good tags:

-    region:east
-    region:nw
-    application:database
-    database:primary
-    role:sobotka

-The reason why you should use key value pairs instead of values becomes apparent when you start using the tags to filter and group metrics and machines.
-That said, you are not required to use key value pairs and simple values are valid.

-### Assigning host tags in the UI

-You can also assign tags to hosts, but not to [integration][1] in the UI.
-To assign tags in the UI, start by going to the Infrastructure List page.
-Click on any host and then click the Update Host Tags button.
-In the host overlay that appears, click Edit Tags and make the changes you wish.

-### Assigning host tags using the API

-You can also assign tags to hosts, but not to [integration][1] using the API.
-The endpoints you want to work with are /tags/hosts and depending on whether you PUT, POST, or DELETE you update, add, or delete tags for the chosen host.
-For more details on using the Tags endpoints in the API, [review this document][60]

 ## Further Reading